GalKepler/dwiprep_bak/README.md

 This pipeline is being developed and maintaing [Yaniv Assaf's lab at Tel Aviv University](https://www.yalab.sites.tau.ac.il/), as an open-source tool for preprocessing of dMRI data.

-_DWIPrep_ is a diffusion magnetic resonance image (dMRI) data preprocessing pipeline that is designed to provide and easily accessible, robust and dynamic interface, allowing basic preprocessing for both within-subject (plasticity) and between-subjects datasets, envolving a wide variety of dMRI scan acquisitions. <br />
+_DWIPrep_ is a diffusion magnetic resonance image (dMRI) data preprocessing pipeline that is designed to provide an easily accessible, robust and dynamic interface, allowing basic pre-processing for both within-subject (plasticity) and between-subjects datasets, envolving a wide variety of dMRI scan acquisitions. <br />
 The _dMRIPrep_ pipeline uses a combination of tools from well-known software packages, including [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/), [MRtrix3](https://mrtrix.readthedocs.io/en/latest/), [SPM](https://www.fil.ion.ucl.ac.uk/spm/) and [CAT12](http://www.neuro.uni-jena.de/cat/).
 This pipeline was designed to provide a potentially best preprocessing pipeline for a wide range of dMRI data acquisition parameters, and will be updated as new neuroimaging software become available.

 This tool allows you to easily do the following:

-- Preprocess a wide variety of dMRI data, from raw to fully preprocessed form.
+- Preprocess a wide variety of dMRI data, from raw NIfTI (structured to follow the [BIDS format](https://bids-specification.readthedocs.io/en/stable/)) to fully preprocessed form.
 - Account for specific preprocessing procedures that are crucial of analyzing plasticity (i.e, within-subjects) datasets.
 - Automate processing steps.